-It’s getting cold outside, winter will be here before we know it, and that means we need to start thinking of fun indoor activities for our kids!
+It’s getting cold outside, winter is here, and that means we need to start thinking of fun indoor activities for our kids!
 So I’ve put together a great list for you for the days that it’s just too cold to go to the playground.
 Check these out!

 -Set up a playground in your own house!
 Use cardboard for a slide and set up pillows on the bottom for a soft and safe landing.

 -Arts and crafts.
 Color, paint, make fruit loop and colored pasta necklaces.
 Get creative!
 If there’s a fun craft you’ve been wanting to try, now is the time to get the kids involved and do it!
 Check out the FREE kid craft days at a Home Depot near you!

 -Get in the kitchen!
 Have you been wanting to try a new recipe?
 Look online or go through your cookbooks to try some new things.
 Let your children choose things they would like to make and eat and let them help you!

 -Explore new museums.
 Cold weather is the perfect time to leave the playground and head to a local museum.
 Be it an art museum, a natural history museum, whatever… This is a great educational opportunity for you and the kids!
 Most museums have free days once a month, so be sure to check those out!

 -Have a tea party.
 Use juice for the tea and make tiny finger sandwiches and desserts.
 Let your kids bring their favorite toys to the tea party or better yet, let them invite some friends over!
 Stay out of the rain while you eat fancy food and have a blast!